 “I always had a reason to decline the offer and I had the opportunity to build something successful in Iraq,” says Alneamy.
 “It was difficult to get a job in Mosul and I always liked entrepreneurship.”

-Mosul was one of the major cities to fall to the Islamic State and was cut off from the rest of the country as devastation was wreaked on its infrastructure.
+Mosul was one of the major cities to fall to the Islamic State and was cut off from the rest of the country as devastation was inflicted on its infrastructure.
 As Iraqi forces regained control in 2017, life began to re-emerge, but with fears over landmines planted by IS, movement is still restricted and jobs remain scarce.

 “An online store made sense to me and we needed the service [in Mosul],” says Alneamy, who developed the platform alone.
 With his co-founder, Abdulrahman Nabeel, they have managed to secure 20 suppliers who offer goods like kitchen appliances and watches and handbags.
 The suppliers are all in Mosul, which enables Dakakenna to offer same day deliveries.

 The operation is still small, but Alneamy has plans to expand to other major cities in Iraq.

 “When you read the comments of other marketplaces, people have had a bad experience, sometimes they take over a month to deliver a product, if we establish in other cities and use the same business model, people can have a better experience,” he says.